 Who comes here?

 Mal.
 The worthy thane of Rosse.

 Len.
 What a haste looks through his eyes!
-So should he look that seems to speak things strange.
+So should he look,

+That seems to speak things strange.

 Rosse.
 God save the king!

+Dun.
 Whence cam'st thou, worthy thane?

+Rosse.
+From Fife, great king,

+Where the Norweyan banners flout the sky,

+And fan our people cold.

+Norway himself, with terrible numbers, Assisted by that most disloyal traitor The thane of Cawdor, 'gan a dismal conflict: Till that Bellona's bridegroom, lapp'd in proof, Confronted him with self-comparisons, Point against point rebellious, arm 'gainst arm, Curbing his lavish spirit: And, to conclude, The victory fell on us; ----Great happiness!
 Dun.

 Rosse.
-From Fife, great king, Where the Norweyan banners flout the sky 9 And fan our people cold.
-Norway himself, with terrible numbers, Assisted by that most disloyal traitor, The thane of Cawdor, began a dismal conflict; Till that Bellona's bridegroom, lapp'd in proof, Confronted him with self-comparisons, Point against point, rebellious arm 'gainst arm, Curbing his lavish spirit: and, to conclude, The victory fell on us; --Great happiness!
+That now

+Sweno, the Norways' king, craves composition; Nor would we deign him burial of his men, Till he disbursed, at Saint Colmes' inch, Ten thousand dollars to our general use.
 Dun.
+No more that thane of Cawdor shall deceive Our bosom interest: -- Go, pronounce his present death, And with his former title greet Macbeth.
 Rosse.
-That now Sweno, the Norways' king, craves composition; Nor would we deign him burial of his men Till he disbursed at Saint Colme's inch Ten thousand dollars to our general use.
-10 Dun.
-No more that thane of Cawdor shall deceive Our bosom interest. -- Go, pronounce his present death, And with his former title greet Macbeth.
-Rosse.
-I 'll see it done.
+I'll see it done.

 Dun.
 What he hath lost, noble Macbeth hath won.
 [Exeunt.

-SCENE III. -- A heath.
+A Heath.

 Thunder.
 Enter the three Witches.

-1 Witch.
+- 1 Witch.
 Where hast thou been, sister?

-2 Witch.
+- 2 Witch.
 Killing swine.

-3 Witch.
+- 3 Witch.
 Sister, where thou?

+- 1 Witch.
+A sailor's wife had chesnuts in her lap, And mounch'd, and mounch'd, and mounch'd: --Give me, quoth I:

+Aroint thee, witch! the rump-fed ronyon cries.

+Her husband's to Aleppo gone, master o' the Tiger: But in a sieve I'll thither sail,

+And, like a rat without a tail, I'll do, I'll do, and I'll do.

+2 Witch.
+I'll give thee a wind.
 1 Witch.
-A sailor's wife had chestnuts in her lap, And mounch'd, and mounch'd, and mounch'd: "Give me," quoth I: --"Aroint thee, witch!" the rump-fed ronyon cries.
-11

-Her husband 's to Aleppo gone, master o' the Tiger:

-But in a sieve I 'll thither sail, And like a rat without a tail;

-I 'll do, I 'll do, and I 'll do.

-Witch.
-I 'll give thee a wind.

-Witch.
-Th' art kind.
+Thou art kind.

-Witch.
+3 Witch.
 And I another.

-Witch.
+1 Witch.
 I myself have all the other;

 And the very ports they blow,

 All the quarters that they know

+33 sig D

 I' the shipman's card.

-I 'll drain him dry as hay: Sleep shall neither night nor day Hang upon his penthouse lid; He shall live a man forbid.
-Weary sev'n-nights nine times nine, Shall he dwindle, peak, and pine: Though his bark cannot be lost, Yet it shall be tempest-tost.
+I will drain him dry as hay:

+Sleep shall, neither night nor day,

+Hang upon his pent-house lid;

+He shall live a man forbid:

+Weary sev'n-nights, nine times nine, Shall he dwindle, peak, and pine:

+Though his bark cannot be lost, Yet it shall be tempest-toss'd.
 Look what I have.

 2 Witch.
 Show me, show me.

 1 Witch.
-Here I have a pilot's thumb, Wrack'd, as homeward he did come.
-[Dru 3 Witch.
-A drum! a drum!
-Macbeth doth come.
+Here I have a pilot's thumb, Wreck'd, as homeward he did come.

+[Drum within.

+3 Witch.
+A drum, a drum; Macbeth doth come.

 All.
-The weird sisters, hand in hand,
+The weird sisters, hand in hand, Posters of the sea and land,

-Posters of the sea and land, Thus do go about, about: Thrice to thine, and thrice to mine, And thrice again, to make up nine.
-Peace! -- the charm 's wound up.
+Thus do go about, about; Thrice to thine, and thrice to mine, And thrice again, to make up nine: